GetMetaMap/metamap-mobile-examples/README.md

 - [Repo of React-Native SDK](https://github.com/GetMati/mati-reactnative-plugin).

+Please use yarn to install
+1. Install SDK -  yarn add https://github.com/MatiFace/react-native-mati-global-id-sdk.git
+2. add  "plugins": "react-native-mati-global-id-sdk", on app.json file
-Just use expo run:ios and expo run:android, it still allow you to use Managed workflow.
+3. use expo run:ios and expo run:android, it still allow you to use Managed workflow.

 ## Cordova